rubensantibanezacosta/Ocio_Open/docs/English Readme.md

 ```
  JWT
 ```
-JWT_SECRET="The secret used for the Jwt protocol" TOKEN_EXPIRE_TIME="Token expiration time in minutes" TOKEN_EXPIRE_TIME_REMEMBER_ME="Token expiration time in minutes with the remember me box checked"
+JWT_SECRET=The secret used for the Jwt protocol TOKEN_EXPIRE_TIME=Token expiration time in minutes TOKEN_EXPIRE_TIME_REMEMBER_ME=Token expiration time in minutes with the remember me box checked
 ```
 Api key tokens